 Since the hotel is surrounded by sea on three sides, water-based activities and spending time on the pebble-covered beaches are a big draw.
 But just as good is relaxing on the terrace with a drink, appreciating the ocean from afar.
 When you’re up for day trips into town, there’s a bus stop right outside or it’s a 15-minute taxi ride.

-I hope I’ve made picking where to stay in Dubrovnik a bit easier for you!
+Hopefully you’ve found the perfect Dubrovnik hotel for your holiday!
 Let me know in the comments if you’re planning a trip to the city soon and which hotel you’ve got your eye on.

 Like this blog post?
 Then make sure you Pin it for the future!